Censorinus: Works

 Censorinus was the author of a lost work De Accentibus as well as the surviving De Die Natali.

 De Die Natali (Note: Sometimes—mistakenly—given as De Die Natale.)
 (Latin for "On the Natal Day" or "On the Birthday") or Opusculum de Die Natali ("Little Work on the Birthday") was apparently written in 238 for the birthday of Censorinus's patron Quintus Caerellius.
-The contents are of a varied character: the natural history of man, the influence of the stars and genii, music, religious rites, astronomy, the doctrines of the Greek philosophers, and antiquarian subjects.
-The second part deals with chronological and mathematical questions, and has been of great service in determining the principal epochs of ancient history.
-The whole is full of curious and interesting information.
-The style is clear and concise, although somewhat rhetorical, and the Latinity—for the period—good.
+The book covers many topics: the natural history of man, the influence of the stars and genii, music, religious rites, astronomy, the doctrines of the Greek philosophers, and antiquarian subjects.
+The second part deals with chronological and mathematical questions, and has been useful for modern scholars to determine principal epochs of ancient history.
 The chief authorities used were Varro and Suetonius.
-Some scholars, indeed, hold that the entire work is practically an adaptation of the lost Pratum of Suetonius.
+Some scholars hold that the entire work is practically an adaptation of the lost Pratum of Suetonius.
 The fragments of a work De Naturali Institutione, dealing with astronomy, geometry, music, and versification, and usually printed with the De Die Natali of Censorinus, are not by him.
 Part of the original manuscript, containing the end of the genuine work, and the title and name of the author of the fragment are lost.